rishabhgoyal007/datahub/README.md

 - [acryldata/datahub-actions](https://github.com/acryldata/datahub-actions): DataHub Actions is a framework for responding to changes to your DataHub Metadata Graph in real time.
 - [acryldata/datahub-helm](https://github.com/acryldata/datahub-helm): Helm charts for deploying DataHub on a Kubernetes cluster
 - [acryldata/meta-world](https://github.com/acryldata/meta-world): A repository to store recipes, custom sources, transformations and other things to make your DataHub experience magical.
-- [dbt-impact-action](https://github.com/acryldata/dbt-impact-action): A github action for commenting on your PRs with a summary of the impact of changes within a dbt project.
+- [dbt-impact-action](https://github.com/acryldata/dbt-impact-action): A GitHub action for commenting on your PRs with a summary of the impact of changes within a dbt project.
 - [datahub-tools](https://github.com/makenotion/datahub-tools): Additional python tools to interact with the DataHub GraphQL endpoints, built by Notion.
 - [business-glossary-sync-action](https://github.com/acryldata/business-glossary-sync-action): A github action that opens PRs to update your business glossary yaml file.
 - [mcp-server-datahub](https://github.com/acryldata/mcp-server-datahub): A [Model Context Protocol](https://modelcontextprotocol.io/) server implementation for DataHub.